-- Before going back to work but after breast-feeding has been well established, have someone other than yourself offer your baby a bottle of breast milk.
+- Before going back to work but after breastfeeding has been well established (usually after a month), have someone other than yourself offer your baby a bottle of breast milk.
 Try this at least an hour before the next feeding is due and at a time of the day that your baby is usually happy.

 - Don't force the baby to drink from the bottle.
 If he or she refuses, wait a couple of days and try again.
 When your baby drinks from a bottle easily, continue to offer one every so often.
 About 7 to 10 days before returning to work, give the baby feedings from a bottle more regularly.
 You will go and pump while someone else does the feeding.

 - How to prepare yourself.
 Be aware that the first week back to work typically is the most difficult and exhausting.
 Plan on pumping several times a day.
 A typical schedule would be mid-morning, lunchtime, and mid-afternoon.
 Stop pumping when you have a reasonable amount of milk or after about 20 minutes, whichever comes first.

 - How to make sure you maintain your milk supply.
 If your supply is a little low, pump more often—even if only a little milk is coming out.
 This will tell your body that you need more milk.
 In a few days, your milk supply will catch up to the demand.

 Author: Healthwise Staff